 - Less than a container load: if you have some belongings but not enough for a full container, you can have your belongings crated and shipped in around the same time, and for around the same cost, as a full container.

 - Groupage: if you’re looking for the cheapest method of sea shipment possible, you can choose to group your belongings with those of other customers.
 The downside of this method is that the speed of delivery depends on how many other people are moving belongings, too, so you may need to wait longer to receive your belongings if the container doesn’t fill.

 As a rule of thumb, a 20-foot container usually fits the contents of a three-bedroom house.
 A 40-foot container is suitable for the contents of a four to five-bedroom house.

 Who should use shipping companies?

 If you’re transporting a large load, are on a tight budget or are moving from the UK and can find a fast service, container shipping can be a good option for relocating to Portugal.

 Using a relocation company might seem like an expensive option for relocating to Portugal, but it also provides the greatest peace of mind.
 It’s difficult to predict how much removals to Portugal might cost you, as it depends on a whole host of factors, such as distance, amount of belongings and the level of service you choose.
-There are, however, some important tips to follow when working with removals to Portugal.

 Time-frames for booking a removal company